Click on the

 Marked with an air ministry

-crown this is an extremely rare piece used in the training
+crown, this is an extremely rare piece used in the training

-In very good functional
+of bomb aimers.
+In good functional

 condition.